turboSMTP/turboSMTP-csharp/USAGE.md

 ## Send Email Messages

-The **Send** method is an asynchronous operation that handles the process of sending an email message.
+The **SendAsync** method is an asynchronous operation that handles the process of sending an email message.
 The method takes an `EmailMessage` object as input and returns a `SendDetails` object, which contains the result of the email sending operation.

 ```csharp
 //Create an instance of EmailMessage